rzhangpku/VAA/README.md

 ```

 ## Report issues
-Please let us know, if you encounter any problems.
+Please let us know if you encounter any problems.

 The contact email is rzhangpku@pku.edu.cn